 Cord blood banking safely and painlessly preserves the stem cells from your baby’s umbilical cord so you can utilize them in medical treatments.
 However, expectant parents need to consider the value of cord blood, any pros and cons and whether their blood bank is public or private.
-Our partners at ConsumerAffairs researched the best cord blood banks in Tucson to help you make the right decision for your family’s future.
+We researched the best cord blood banks in Tucson to help you make the right decision for your family’s future.

 Nationwide birth rates are declining, and Tucson is not immune to this trend.
 In 2016, there were over 11,400 births in Pima County.
 Two years later the number of births dropped to just over 10,600.